-

 Pay the $120 fee.

 If you are from a state that does not have a license requirement, you may still be licensed in Georgia.
-However, you must take the Georgia Adjuster Examination to qualify.
+However, you must take the Georgia Counselor Examination to qualify.

 -